 I remember the first time I heard the words 'dense breasts.'
 I assumed it was a random medical term and simply shrugged it off.
 Little did I know, fibroglandular density (also referred to as breast density) plays a significant role in breast health.

-So what does it mean if you have dense breasts?
+But - what does it mean to have dense breasts?
 Does it affect your risk of breast cancer?
 Does it mean your mammography guidlines are different?
-How do you find out if you have high fibroglandular density?
-We spoke with a fellowship-trained breast imaging expert and Associate Professor at the University of Vermont, Dr. Elise Hotaling, to find out.
+How do you even know if you have high fibroglandular density?

 [DocPanel] What is fibroglandular density?
 How does it affect a woman's mammogram?

 [Dr. Hotaling] Breast density refers to the relative amount of glandular and fibrous tissue (fibroglandular tissue) that each woman has in her breasts compared with the amount of fatty tissue present.
 Having a high fibroglandular density makes it more challenging to detect cancer in a mammogram.

 Let me explain why.
 Dense breasts appear more white on mammograms than non-dense breasts.
 But cancers usually appear white on mammograms, too.
 The more white the mammogram appears, the more difficult it is to detect cancer.

 [Photo source: Cassling.com] Breast density from low density (left) to high density (right).